Jeff Weld

-Jeffrey Jeff Weld (born August 17 1960, in Glendale, California) is a writer, speaker, advisor and executive coach in the field of STEM education.
-He is currently Senior Policy Advisor for the STEM Education Coalition, and an executive consultant.
-On December 1, 2023 Weld completed a five-month appointment as Chief Innovation Officer for the Iowa Department of Education, and twelve-year appointment as Executive Director for the Iowa Governor's STEM Advisory Council, a post he'd occupied since its launching in 2011.
+Jeffrey Jeff Weld (born August 17, 1960, in Glendale, California) is a writer, speaker, advisor and executive coach in the field of STEM education.
+He is currently Senior Policy Advisor for the STEM Education Coalition, professor emeritus at the University of Northern Iowa, and an executive consultant.
+In December of 2023 Weld completed a five-month appointment as Chief Innovation Officer for the Iowa Department of Education, and twelve-year appointment as Executive Director for the Iowa Governor's STEM Advisory Council, a post he'd occupied since its launching in 2011.
 Additionally, on September 23, 2019 Dr. Weld completed 21 months of national service as STEM Education Policy Consultant for the White House Office of Science and Technology Policy.
-On leave from Iowa STEM through 2018 to be Senior Policy Advisor and Assistant Director leading the production of America's Strategic Plan for STEM Education published on December 4, 2018, and part-time through 2019 to consult on Federal implementation of the plan.
+On leave from Iowa STEM through 2018 to be Senior Policy Advisor and Assistant Director leading the production of America's Strategic Plan for STEM Education published on December 4, 2018, and part-time through 2019 as advisor on Federal implementation of the plan.
 The experience was recounted in the memoir "Charting a Course for American Education from out on a limb at the executive branch" (Torchflame Books, 2021).
 From 2000 to 2023 Weld was a faculty member in the Department of Biology at the University of Northern Iowa (UNI) in Cedar Falls, Iowa.

-Weld is a prolific author, focused on surmounting impediments to high quality science teaching.
+Weld is a prolific author, focused on visioning of America's STEM education movement, and as a former professor on overcoming impediments to high quality science teaching.
 In addition to the memoir mentioned previously, his book "Creating a STEM Culture for Teaching and Learning" (NSTA Press), examines all aspects of the nation's STEM (science-technology-engineering-mathematics) movement.
-A decorated former educator, Weld was named Ciba-Geigy 1993 Life Science Teacher of the Year in Iowa, Pella Corporation's Focus on Teaching Excellence award in 1994, and in 1995 a National Access Excellence Fellowship by the Genentech corporation.
+A decorated former educator, Weld was named 1993 Life Science Teacher of the Year in Iowa, Pella Corporation's Focus on Teaching Excellence award in 1994, and in 1995 a National Access Excellence Fellowship by the Genentech corporation.
 The National Association of Biology Teachers named Weld the National Collegiate Biology Teacher of The Year for four-year institutions in 2007.
 In 2013, the Iowa Academy of Science bestowed upon Weld the Outstanding Service award and his alma mater, the University of Iowa recognized Weld with the College of Education's Alumni Accomplishment Honor.
 In 2014, he received a STEM Champion award from the Triangle Coalition.